Policies

 Tick Policy

-For All Parents, Caregivers, Teens, and Staff:
+For All Parents, Caregivers, Teens, and Staff.

 The best prevention of tick-borne diseases is TIMELY TICK REMOVAL.
 Finding and removing all ticks takes time, scrutiny, and consistency!
 At Sassafras we regularly spray all fields, camps and paths with a natural tick repellant.
 This consistent practice has really helped to reduce the amount of ticks.
 Protective clothing is important in the woods against ticks and poison ivy too.
 Wear long pants and tuck clothing in (pants in socks, T-shirt in pants), wear a hat or bandana, and tie up or braid long hair.
 Upon returning home, leave “woodsy” clothes outside or put them in a dryer for 20 minutes.
 Repellent is helpful, but no guarantee against ticks.
 All participants and staff should apply tick repellant before coming to camp.
 At Sassafras, we only allow natural repellents, and toxins are not permitted on the land.